Biden Campaign Trolls Trump with Justin Timberlake's 'Cry Me a River'

 The social media accounts for Joe Biden released the new campaign ad which heckles President Trump for stating that he believes he has been “treated worse” than other U.S. presidents.

 “Over 1 million cases of COVID-19.
 Almost 70,000 dead.
 What is upsetting President Trump?
 Tough questions from the press,” said Biden’s Twitter account, which included the video.
-“Cry me a river, Mr. President.”

 Watch below: